Szymcio1225/archred/README.md

 <br><br>
-### 🔑 Replacing GRUB with rEFInd + Adding shim
+### 🔑 Replacing GRUB with rEFInd

-    (TPM 2.0 + Secure Boot enabled and there's no need to manually boot Win11 / Linux distro)
+- Install `refind` with `yay -S refind (Install shim to dual boot with Windows 11 or just TPM Enabled: `yay -S shim-signed`)

-- Install `refind`, `shim-signed`: `yay -S refind shim-signed`
+- Install refind with shim: `refind-install --shim /usr/share/shim-signed/shimx64.efi`

-- Install shim to refind: `refind-install --shim /usr/share/shim-signed/shimx64.efi`
+- Remove entry that contains grub from `efibootmgr`: Example: if grub is "Boot0003" entry then use `sudo efibootmgr --delete-bootnum --bootnum 3`

 - Reboot (It should boot to rEFInd boot manager)

-- To add kernel parameters like `net.ifnames=0 biosdevname=0`etc. just edit `/boot/refind_linux.conf`
+- To add kernel parameters like `net.ifnames=0 biosdevname=0` etc. just edit `/boot/refind_linux.conf`

 - To edit more options like default OS launch timeout edit `/boot/efi/EFI/refind/refind.conf`

 - To hide boot entries just select entry with arrow key and press Delete key.

-- To show more kernels entries like linux-lts, linux-zen just uncomment line #extra_kernel_version_strings linux-lts,linux (default entries; if you want to add zen kernel then add ",linux-zen")
+- To show more kernels entries like linux-lts, linux-zen just uncomment line `#extra_kernel_version_strings linux-lts,linux` (default entries; if you want to add zen kernel then add `,linux-zen`)

 - Default menu selection; Find `#default_selection` line and just edit it.

-- My example if I want to boot after X timeout to Windows then I just add `default_selection Microsoft` and for Linux with ZEN kernel `default_selection "vmlinuz-linux-zen"` (you can find these names in rEFInd manager under OS icons')
+  My example if I want to boot after X timeout to Windows then I just add `default_selection Microsoft` and for Linux with ZEN kernel `default_selection "vmlinuz-linux-zen"` (you can find these names in rEFInd manager under OS icons')

 <br><br>
-### 🎵 Fix media buttons not working in some apps like Spotify, Firefox...
+### 🎵 Fix media buttons not working in some apps or in the background like Spotify, Firefox...

 - Install playerctl<br>`yay -S playerctl`